avarnajain/spectral_meterusage/README.md

 Plotting

 I have some previous experience using ggplot on R, but none using pandas or matplotlib, so I took some time to read through the types of ways to join dataframes in order to create the line plot.
 I settled with using the merge function, which I was only able to implement using a for loop (merging two data frames at a time), instead of a list of dataframes.
-Once the final df is created, I plot the figure and add some detail on the axes and title.
+Once the final df was created, I plotted the figure and added some detail on the axes and title.
 Everytime a plot is created, it is stored in the static folder with a name based on the time the plot was created, making each plot unique to prevent caching on the browser.

 I decided to create the line graph in a manner that would overlay multiple days of data over a fixed time axis instead of making a single line go over multiple days.
-I did this to be able to better see the daily differences in meter usage over time.
+I did this to better visualize the daily differences in meter usage.

 Testing